 We will use a well and widely recommended physician at the local medical clinic.
-More serious illnesses or emergencies will be treated by the same physician we have used in Nicaragua for years and/or at the regional hospital.
+More serious illnesses or emergencies will be treated at the regional hospital.
 Our cost does not include the cost of medical attention that may be required during the program.
 Often physicians abroad do not accept insurance.